FAQs

 To earn the Hollywood CPR Certificate, trainees must:

-Build a digital portfolio featuring 10 projects, supervisor evaluations, and a project log outlining all the projects they worked on for a total of 640 hours.
+Build a digital portfolio featuring 10 projects, supervisor evaluations, a personal statement, and project log outlining all the projects worked on for a minimum of 640 hours

 -